spidermin/CompaniesHouse/README.md

 If the company is either disolved or in liquidation, this information will be highlighted to the user.

+A second API call is made to find insolvancy data if it exists for the company.
+This is also returned in JSON and decoded.
+The type of involency is then used to risk score the company.

 Run:

 PHP version 5.6.4